How does a debt consolidation loan work?

 What is debt consolidation?

-Are you struggling with multiple loans that all require monthly repayments at the same time?
-If so, a debt consolidation loan may be the solution that allows you to breathe a little easier.
-This financial product combines all your smaller loans into one load of debt.
+Are you struggling with multiple credits that all require monthly repayments at the same time?
+If so, debt consolidation may be the solution that allows you to breathe a little easier.
+This financial product combines all your smaller debts into one load of debt.

 How to consolidate your debt

-- Work out the amount you can afford to pay back per month.
+Work out the total you can afford to pay back your monthly debt amount.

-- Apply for a loan with your chosen lender.
+Apply for a credit with your chosen lender.

-- Start paying off the new loan as per the agreement with your lender.
+Start paying off the new debt as per the agreement with your lender.

 Consolidating secured vs. unsecured loans